sdesalve/hassio-addons/dss_voip/README.md

 Write here your message that will be played thru TTS to the attendee.
 If this option is not specified, the add-on will check presence of `audio_file_url` option.
 If nor `message_tts` neither `audio_file_url` are specified an error will raise.

 #### Option `audio_file_url` (Required if `message_tts` is not specified)

 Write here a valid URL of a MP3 file that will be played to the attendee.
 If nor `message_tts` neither `audio_file_url` are specified an error will raise.

 **Note**: The length of the audio file should not be longer than 2 minutes 20 seconds.
 Anything longer and PjSua would start breaking up the voice path after that time.
 The sound plays fine for the first 2 minutes and 20 seconds and then starts breaking up.
 With 2 minute audio files, however, the sound plays endlessly.

+#### Option `call_duration` (Optional)

+Set maximum call duration in seconds.
+Be aware that timer starts running after a call is initiated and is not related to the call status.
+If this option is specified `max_call_time` will be overwrited for service invocation.

 ## Support